hardhats/vista-install-docs/New/InstallGTM.rst

 GT.M is now installed and operational.

-At this point, you are ready to continue to `Install VistA on GT.M
+At this point, you are ready to continue to `Install VistA on GT.M/YottaDB
 <./InstallVistAOnGTM.html>`_.